benjfriedrich/Ladder.loader/README.md

 # Ladder.loader()

-Ladder.loader() is a simple IMG loader for static-style sites that loads images one at time, but in tiers.
+Ladder.loader() is a simple non-blocking image loading JavaScript function for static-style sites that loads the images one a page one at time, but in tiers.

+That means the images in the first tier of images will load, one-by-one, top to bottom, before the second tier starts to load.
+This apporach provides a progressive loading experience that lets you set priorities, while keeping it simple.

 It requires you to properly format the relevant <img> tags in the raw HTML, and call Ladder.loader() in JavaScript.